Critical Vulnerability in OpenSSH (CVE-2024-6387)

 • OpenSSH versions from 8.5p1 up to before 9.8p1

-Note: OpenBSD based systems are unaffected by this bug, as OpenBSD leverages libraries developed with security mechanism that prevent these types of vulnerabilities.
+Note: OpenBSD based systems are unaffected by this bug, as OpenBSD leverages libraries developed with security mechanisms that prevent these types of vulnerabilities.

 Mitigations / Workarounds